The Benefits of Pruning

 4. Raising the Canopy

 Another important reason to prune urban street trees is to provide clearance along transportation corridors.
-In Portland, for example, the Portland Department of Transportation (PBOT) calls for a minimum of 7.5 feet of clearance from limbs to the sidewalk below and 11 feet from limbs to curb on a mature enough tree, so our young tree pruning can be done with this goal in mind.
+In Portland, for example, the Portland Department of Transportation (PBOT) calls for a minimum of 7.5 feet of clearance from limbs to the sidewalk below and 11 feet from limbs to street on a mature enough tree, so our young tree pruning can be done with this goal in mind.

 5. Form (Crossing/rubbing/included bark)